-Read any luminary in the area of career development (example: Reed Hoffman, the founder of linkedin), they will focus on the point that everyone needs to build differentiation (a personal brand) in an area which can be economically valuable to society.
+Read any luminary in the area of career development (e.g. Reed Hoffman, the founder of LinkedIn), and you will find that they will focus on the point that everyone needs to build differentiation (a personal brand) in an area which can be economically valuable to society.

-All of this creates the comic situation that students are pushed through a largely uniform k-12 education system to be asked near the end by colleges ... so “How are you different?”
-A good subject for a “far-side” cartoon.
+All of this creates the comic situation where students are pushed through a largely uniform K-12 education system only to be asked near completion by colleges ...
+“So how are you different?”
+A good subject for a The Far Side cartoon.

-In terms of building something which is economically viable to others, the current k-12 system explicitly makes this task almost impossible.
+In terms of building something which is economically viable, the current K-12 system explicitly makes this task almost impossible.
 Students are physically imprisoned (they cannot leave) and segregated from society.
-Near the end of their k-12 term, they are asked ..
-So what do you want to do with your life?
+Near the end of their K-12 term, they are asked ...
+"So, what do you want to do with your life?"
 At its core, it is nonsensical because of the circumstances, yet this is the current structure of the educational system.

-As historians say, it is not fair to judge the historical figures of the past based on today’s norms, and so the current educational system can really only be judged on the problems it was solving.
+As historians say, it is not fair to judge the historical figures of the past based on today’s norms and so the current educational system can really only be judged on the problems it was solving at the time.
 However, with that caveat, solving the problems of differentiation and career discovery earlier would have enormous positive consequences for students as well as for society.

-Finally, assessment is key part of learning especially when provided close to the learning process.
+Finally, assessment is a key part of learning, especially when provided close to the learning process.
 Also, certification of competence is also an important concept.
-However, the current grading/transcript paradigm was actually built for an entirely different purpose.. filtering.
-Since scarcity rises with educational capability, the current grading systems are built to provide mechanisms for filtering between students.
-This is why they often reward speed of learning or measure irrelevant intermediate assessment points as opposed to the competence at the end of the class.
+However, the current grading/transcript paradigm was actually developed for an entirely different purpose -- filtering.
+Since scarcity rises with educational capability, the current grading systems are built to provide mechanisms for filtering among students.
+This is why they often reward speed of learning or measure irrelevant intermediate assessment points as opposed to the competence achieved at the end of the class.
 Given the current view on scarcity, this is perfectly reasonable.
 However, it does lead to some nonsensical situations.

 In the current situation, parents pay taxes (or tuition) to schools to teach their children and if the student/teacher do not succeed in reaching the required capability, the student is given a “bad grade.”
 The only purpose of this bad grade is future filtering.
 One would have to think hard to find other situations where the buyer pays for a service which filters them out of their own future.

 Further, what exactly is the economic value of this bad grade?
-What exactly does a “d” in Calculus say?
-The student did not master the material..
-Yes..was it a matter of time frame? was it the teacher/student combination? was it the program management on the assignments?
+What exactly does a “D” in calculus say?
+The student did not master the material.
+Yes?
+Was it a matter of timeframe?
+Was it the teacher/student combination?
+Was it the program management on the assignments?
 Finally, and most importantly, what does the student do with this grade?
-An incomplete seems to be much more reasonable and accurate status of the situation.
+An "Incomplete" seems to be a much more reasonable and accurate assessment of the situation.

 One wonders if a simpler capability-based model would be better for all involved.

-Getting back to the fundamentals ....
-If instructors/class are indeed scarce, the current system is a perfectly reasonable response, and it has indeed existed for hundreds of years.
+Getting back to the fundamentals ...
+If instructors/class are indeed scarce, the current system is a perfectly reasonable response and it has indeed, existed for hundreds of years.
 The result is a “quantum educational model.”
 Because of resource/cost issues, a great deal of energy is required to move in/out of the system.
-Whether it is the move from high school to college, college to the work environment, or back-to-school retraining, the moves require high energy and cost.
+Whether it is the move from high school to college, college to the work environment, or back-to-school retraining, the moves is resource-intensive.

 Can this situation be changed?
-What if the basic underpinnings of the model are significantly changed.
-Imagine if the real cost of access to instruction to classroom and world-class instruction is radically reduced!
-The impact would be profound in terms of the current educational system, but also the access to education throughout a lifetime.
+What if the basic underpinnings of the model are significantly changed?
+Imagine if the real cost of access to instruction to classroom and world-class instruction were radically reduced!
+The impact would be profound in terms of the current educational system but also the access to education throughout a lifetime.
 The implications of this eminent reality will be examined in the next article.Next Article